seapear/AffinityOnLinux/README.md

 ## How to Use This Guide:

-1. Check if your Linux distributon is compatable in [FAQ ❓](/FAQ.md#tested-methods).
+1. Check if your Linux distribution is compatible in [FAQ ❓](/FAQ.md#tested-methods).
 2. Choose a Wine manager: [Lutris](https://lutris.net/) (recommended), [Heroic Games Launcher](https://heroicgameslauncher.com/), [Bottles](https://usebottles.com/) or [Rum](https://gitlab.com/xkero/rum) (terminal).
 3. Choose a guide based on your Wine manager of choice:
     - [Guide for Lutris](./Guides/Lutris/Guide.md) (Recommended)